mnncorrect

 Float_ * output,

-const Options< Dim_, Index_, Float_ > & options
+const Options< Index_, Float_, Matrix_ > & options )

-This function implements a variant of the MNN correction method described by Haghverdi et al. (2018).
+This function implements a variant of the mutual nearest neighbors (MNN) method for batch correction (Haghverdi et al., 2018).
 Two cells from different batches can form an MNN pair if they each belong in each other's set of nearest neighbors.
 The MNN pairs are assumed to represent cells from corresponding subpopulations across the two batches.
-Any differences in location between the paired cells can be interpreted as the batch effect and targeted for removal.
+Any differences in location between the paired cells represents an estimate of the batch effect in that part of the high-dimensional space.

 We consider one batch to be the "reference" and the other to be the "target", where the aim is to correct the latter to the (unchanged) former.
-For each observation in the target batch, we find the closest MNN pairs (based on the locations of the paired observation in the same batch) and we compute a robust average of the correction vectors involving those pairs.
+For each Each MNN pair is used to define a correction vector For each observation in the target batch, we find the closest MNN pairs (based on the locations of the paired observation in the same batch) and we compute a robust average of the correction vectors involving those pairs.
 This average is used to obtain a single correction vector that is applied to the target observation to obtain corrected values.

 See also